sara-nl/clouddocs/maintenance.markdown

 ### <a name="current"></a> Current

-Up & running.
+Service was phased out.

 ### <a name="future"></a> Future maintenance windows

 No further maintenances are planned.
-The service is being decommisioned.

 ### <a name="policy"></a> Policy